 Mercedes police officer struck by car, transported to hospital

-The Mercedes Police Department detained three people Tuesday after a motorist struck a police officer neat the outlet mall.
+The Mercedes Police Department detained three people Tuesday after a motorist struck a police officer near the outlet mall.

 At about 3:25 p.m.
 Tuesday, officers approached a gray four-door car "suspected to be involved in illicit drug activity," according to a statement posted on the Mercedes Public Safety Department Facebook page.